 If we made all healthcare information public, we would dramatically accelerate innovation in diagnosing and treating diseases.
 At present, only well-funded pharma companies and a few university research projects are able to develop new medical insights and drugs, since only they have the money required to get sufficient numbers of patients to participate in research.
 Many scientists therefore wind up joining big pharma companies, so the results of their work are protected by patents.
 Even at universities, the research agenda tends to be tightly controlled, and access to information is seen as a competitive advantage.
-While I understand that we have a lot of work to do to create a world in which the sharing of health information is widely accepted, this is what we should be aiming for.
+While I understand that we have a lot of work to do to create a world in which the sharing of health information is widely accepted and has limited downsides, this is what we should be aiming for.

 You might wonder why I keep asserting that assuring privacy is impossible.
 After all, don’t we have encryption?
 Well, there are several problems that encryption can’t solve.
 The first is that the cryptographic keys used for encryption and decryption are just digital information themselves, so keeping them secure is another instance of the original problem.
 Even generating a key on your own machine offers limited protection, unless you are willing to risk that the data you’re protecting will be lost forever if you lose the key.
 As a result, most systems include some kind of cloud-based backup, making it possible that someone will access your data, either through technical interception or by tricking a human being to unwittingly participate in a security breach.
-If you want a sense of how hard this problem is, consider the millions of dollars in cryptocurrency that have been lost by people who lost their key or who had them taken over through some form of attack.
-The few cryptocurrency exchanges that have a decent track record have invested hugely in security procedures, personnel screening and secrecy.
+If you want a sense of how hard this problem is, consider the millions of dollars in cryptocurrency that can no longer be accessed by people who lost their key or who had them taken over through some form of attack.
+The few cryptocurrency exchanges that have a decent track record have invested massively in security procedures, personnel screening and operational secrecy.

 The second problem is known as ‘endpoint security’.
 The doctor you’re sending your X-ray to for a second opinion might have a program on their computer that can access anything shown on the screen.
 In order to view your X-ray, the doctor has to decrypt and display it, so this program will have access to the image.
 Avoiding such a scenario would require us to lock down all computing devices, but that would mean preventing end users from installing software on them.
 Furthermore, even a locked-down endpoint is still subject to the “analog hole”: someone could simply take a picture of the screen, which itself could then be shared.